Questions and Answers:These Q's and A's apply only to NIH facilities unless otherwise indicated.Thermometers or Sphygmomanometers

 top of page I suspect there might have been a past spill of mercury from a broken thermometer in my lab.
 I don't see any mercury in the area.
 What should I do?

-Call the Occupational Safety and Health Branch (301) 496-1646 to have your lab checked for mercury vapors.
+Report the potentially hazardous situation to the Division of Safety by calling 301-496-3457, or by calling the Emergency Communication Center after hours at 301-496-5685.
 When mercury is spilled it usually splatters into small droplets, many too small to see.
 These can cling to objects - even vertical surfaces.
 Liquid mercury often collects in cracks, crevices and other areas that are hard to observe.
 Even small amounts of mercury can contaminate indoor air to unsafe levels.

 Return to